SilbigerLab/Protocols/Coral_Physiological_Parameter_Protocols/Protocols/Respirometry_Protocol/Respirometer_SOP.md

 1. No bubbles are present inside the chambers

-1. The correct probes are in the correct chambers (Every numbered temperature probe is with its corresponding oxygen probe and in the chamber you've assigned to the probe pair)
+1. The correct probes are in the correct chambers (Every numbered temperature probe is with its corresponding numbered oxygen probe and in the numbered chamber you've assigned to the probe pair)

 1. The probes are snug and secure in the chambers

 <a name="Water_Change"></a> **Water Changeover for Additional Runs**